bdarcus/courses-intro-human-geography/glossary.md

 # Political Geography

-Agglomeration Economies
-:   Circumstances that benefit from the spatial co-presence of different
-    components of an economic process, where greater absolute distance would raise costs.

 Geopolitics
 :    The geographical relations of power among different entities;
      typically states.
 May involve various practical and imaginative dimensions.